Sarcastic humour is loved by some and hated by others.

 3. Sarcasm promotes conceptualization

 Finally, the most important in terms of intelligence, rather than creativity.
-As mentioned earlier, sarcasm opens the door for abstract thinking, which has been linked in high intelligence in many previous studies.
+As mentioned earlier, sarcasm opens the door for abstract thinking, which has been linked to high intelligence in many previous studies.

 Are you a fan of sarcasm?